 On April 8, 2021, Roku made a request to the ITC to initiate an investigation against us and certain of our customers claiming that certain of our and those customers' remote control devices and televisions infringe two of Roku's recently acquired patents, the '511 patent and the '875 patent.
-On May 10, 2021, the ITC announced its decision to institute the requested investigation.
+On May 10, 2021, the ITC announced its decision to initiate the requested investigation.
 Immediately prior to trial Roku stipulated to summary determination as to its complaint against us and two of our customers with respect to one of the two patents at issue.
 This stipulation resulted in the complaint against us and two of our customers with respect to that patent not going to trial.
 The trial was thus shortened and ended on January 24, 2022.
 On June 24, 2022, the ALJ, pursuant to Roku's stipulation, found the '511 patent invalid as indefinite.
 Thereafter, on June 28, 2022, the ALJ issued an ID fully exonerating us and our customers finding the '875 patent invalid and that Roku failed to prove it established the requisite domestic industry and thus no violation of the Tariff Act.
 In advance of the full Commission's review, Roku and we filed petitions to appeal certain portions of the ID.
 In addition, the PTAB granted our request for an IPR with respect to the '875 patent.
 On October 28, 2022, the full ITC issued its final determination affirming the ID, ruling there was no violation of the Tariff Act and terminated the investigation.
 In December 2022, Roku filed an appeal, which remains pending.
-As a companion to its ITC request, Roku also filed a lawsuit against us in Federal District Court in the Central District Court case has been stayed pending the ITC case, and will likely continue to be stayed pending the conclusion of the '875 IPR investigation, even after Roku's appeal of the ITC case has concluded.
+In addition, Roku, along with the ITC, filed a joint motion to dismiss the '511 patent as moot as it recently expired.
+We are opposing this motion.
+Further, on October 23, 2023, the PTBA issued its Final Written Decision invalidating all of the claims Roku alleges we infringe.
+As a companion to its ITC request, Roku also filed a lawsuit against us in Federal District Court in the Central District of California alleging that we are infringing the same two patents they alleged being infringed in the ITC investigation explained above.
+This District Court case has been stayed pending the ITC case, and will likely continue to be stayed pending the conclusion of Roku's appeal of the ITC case.